 In fiscal year 2022-23, CTE component completions and CTE industry certifications have decreased compared with the previous fiscal year, while CTE program completions more than doubled.
-As shown in Table 10, 3,886 CTE components were completed, 3,801 CTE programs were completed, and 965 CTE industry certifications were awarded this past fiscal year.
+The department stated these fluctuations are in part due to changes made to the Milestone Completion Credit Schedule.
+As shown in Table 10, 3,886 CTE components were completed, 3,801 CTE programs were completed, and 5,708 CTE industry certifications were awarded this past fiscal year.